meeeeeeeeeed/interview-question3/README.md

 It uses inmemory database so there is no persistence.
 Always starts with clean database.

 ## General
-* Project use java 1.8 and maven
+* The project uses java 1.8 and maven
-* To build project execute `mvn clean install`
+* To build the project execute `mvn clean install`
-* To run application execute `mvn spring-boot:run`
+* To run the application execute `mvn spring-boot:run`
-* Application is configured to run on port:5000
+* The Application is configured to run on port:5000
-* Application is using inmemory database
+* The application is using inmemory database

 ## Documentation
 Java Doc is available here: [JavaDoc](javadoc/index.html).